OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/Readme.md

 ![Revive Page](https://raw.githubusercontent.com/matzman666/OpenVR-AdvancedSettings/master/docs/screenshots/RevivePage.png)

+The Revive page is only visible when the Revive overlay is installed.
+In case an installed Revive overlay is not correctly detected you can force the Revive page in the settings.

 - **Render Target Override**: Overrides the Oculus-side render target (aka supersampling).
 Enabling it prevents Oculus applications from dynamically modifying this value.
 Warning: Is applied on top of the SteamVR supersampling value. (pixelsPerDisplayPixel setting in the vrsettings file)
 - **Grip Button mode**: Allows to set the grip button mode.
 (ToggleGrip setting in the vrsettings file)
 - **Deadzone**: Allows to modify the simulated thumbsticks' deadzone.
 (ThumbDeadzone setting in the vrsettings file)